eclipse-archived/ceylon-lang.org/documentation/1.0/reference/annotation/doc.md

 ### Anonymous annotation

-As shown above, the annotation can be used in two forms,
+As shown above, the annotation can be used in two forms, either

-* explicit invocation of `doc`, or
+* using explicit invocation of `doc`, or
 * as a string literal, when it is the first annotation in the list of annotations of the declaration

-The anonymous form is preferred.
+The anonymous form is very strongly preferred.

 ## See also